 The Council is required to publish its annual accounts by the Accounts and Audit Regulations 2011.
-The format of the financial accounts follow the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) as set out in its Statement of Recommended Practice (SORP).
-For the financial year 2010/11 financial statements have for the first time been prepared using International Financial Reporting Standards (IFRS).
+The format of the financial accounts follows the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) as set out in its Code of Practice on Local Authority Accounting in the United Kingdom.
+For the second financial year, the 2011/12 financial statements have been prepared using International Financial Reporting Standards (IFRS).
 This brings benefits in consistency and comparability between financial reports across the whole economy, and follows best practice in the private sector.

-In terms of transparency, we have published details of all staff earning above $\pounds 50,000$ in our Statement of Accounts which can be viewed on our website.
-In addition we have also published details of expenditure over $\pounds 500$ and contracts and tenders awarded over $\pounds 500$.
+In terms of transparency, we have published details of all staff earning above £50,000 in our Statement of Accounts which can be viewed on our website.
+In addition we have also published details of expenditure over £500, contracts and tenders awarded over £500 and our Pay Policy Statement.

-Whistle blowing and receiving and investigating complaints from the public.
+Whistle Blowing and receiving and investigating complaints from the public.

-The Council has in place a Whistle-blowing Policy, which covers the arrangements for staff to report concerns anonymously.
+The Council has in place a Whistle-Blowing Policy, which covers the arrangements for staff to report concerns anonymously.
+The Policy was reviewed and updated during the financial year to include legislative changes such as the Bribery and Equalities Acts and to be compliant with the British Standards BSI Whistle Blowing Code of Practice PAS 1998:2008.
 There is an easy to use link included on the Council's internal web-site.
+Staff are also informed that should they have concerns they can seek advice from the independent charity Public Concern at Work.

 The Council also has an Anti-Fraud & Corruption Strategy, which specifies the process by which investigations will be handled and reported.
-This will be reviewed during 2011/12 to include the implications of the Bribery Act 2010 which came into effect from 1st July 2011.
+This was also reviewed during 2011/12 to include the implications of the Bribery Act 2010 which came into effect from 1st July 2011.

 The Council's Complaints Scheme and how to complain to the Ombudsman are key documents to the Constitution.
 Complaints can be made using an on-line complaints form via the Customer Portal.
-The Council has a dedicated resource in place to manage the complaints process which will be developed further during 2011/12, including a review of Customer Service Standards.
+The Council has a dedicated resource in place to manage the complaints process..A review of Customer Service Standards will be completed during 2012/13 as a result of the new integrated shared reception facility.